maykinmedia/open-product/docs/introduction/open-source/dependencies.rst

 Open Source dependencies
 ========================

-Open Producten would not be possible without a number of other Open Source dependencies.
+Open Product would not be possible without a number of other Open Source dependencies.

 Most notably, the backend is written in the Python_ programming language.
-We use the Django_ framework to build the web-application (which includes the API of course) that is Open Producten.
+We use the Django_ framework to build the web-application (which includes the API of course) that is Open Product.

 The core elements for the API implementation are: